adamspicedev/pr-generator/README.md

 - Repository owner and name
 - Base and head branch information

-The tool will prompt for these details when you choose to publish.
+The tool will prompt for these details when you choose to publish, and can save them for future use.

 ## Output Format